 These can be useful when you are in town or road walking.
-You need to have a Google account and be signed in.
+You need to have a Google account and be signed in to download and save the maps.
 You pick an area you want to download and then click on the three horizontal bars at top left to open up the menu that includes the option ‘Offline Areas’.
 Just follow the instructions.
 The maps expire after about a month unless updated (which will be automatic unless you have disabled that option).
 This feature only seems to work on a mobile device so you may be out of luck with a notebook computer, unless perhaps it is a Chromebook.

 Dedicated GPS Devices

 Some people take these and the Garmin etrex is popular.
-But they are complex devices and the cost, weight and technical know-how required to operate them outweigh their advantages, especially when you have the option of mobile phone maps, and you are probably already taking a phone with you.
+But the cost, weight and technical know-how required to operate them outweigh their advantages, especially when you have the option of mobile phone maps, and you are probably already taking a phone with you anyway.
 The official site has downloadable GPX files for Garmin devices.
 You could also check out this site for unofficial open data (OSM) Te Araroa maps.
 You can even contribute to making them better.

 Accommodation and Resupply Map